-Australia was invaded by fire ants in the late 1990s, but not discovered until 2001.
-They had snuck into the Port of Brisbane and by that time had spread to south-west suburbs between Brisbane and Ipswich.
+Australia was invaded by fire ants at some time in the 1990s, possibly as early as 1992.
+By the time they were discovered in 2001 they had spread to up to 71,000 hectares in the Port of Brisbane, and in the south-west suburbs between Brisbane and Ipswich.
 Ever since then there has been an effort to eliminate Solenopsis invicta, also known as the Red imported fire ant (RIFA).

-Deemed the Most successful creature that has ever lived in an instructive American video, according to the Invasive Species Council:
+An instructive American video has deemed RIFA the Most successful creature that has ever lived.
+According to the Invasive Species Council:

-On July 13 this year the Commonwealth and State Agricultural Ministers Meeting agreed to a joint-funded National Fire Ant Eradication Program requiring $592 million for joint-funded new response plan over 2023 – 2027 as the first phase in a revamped eradication program targeting complete eradication in 2032.
+Following a comprehensive strategic review of the joint-funded National Fire Ant Eradication Program, on July 13 this year the Commonwealth and State Agricultural Ministers Meeting agreed to contribute $592 million for new joint-funded response plan over 2023 – 2027 as the first phase towards complete eradication in 2032.
 In 2023/24 $133 million was needed.
 However, so far only Qld and NSW have honoured the commitment, as revealed in the Invasive Species Council’s media release Leaked government documents reveal fire ant funding failure that puts eradication plans at risk.

 This image shows the containment and eradication work as originally planned for 2023-24: